Mixing Text and Image in SwiftUI

 }

-• Tag content and complexity are no longer limited
+• The content and complexity of tags are no longer limited.

-• Only suitable for the current special case (tag in the top left corner), once the tag’s position is changed, this solution will no longer be effective (it is difficult to align other positions in the overlay)
+• Only suitable for the specific case of tags at the top left corner; once the position of the tags changes, this approach becomes ineffective (it is difficult to align in other positions using overlays).

-• Same as option two, do not use pre-made images, create labels using SwiftUI views
+• Similar to Approach Two, do not use pre-fabricated images, instead create labels using SwiftUI views.

-• Convert label view to image and add it to text for inline display
+• Convert the label view into an image and mix it into Text.

 Swift